Corruption Prevention Initiatives/Compliance

 Casio Business Conduct Guidelines

 Compliance with laws and regulations as well as ethically appropriate behavior are fundamental prerequisites for all executives and employees to put the Casio corporate creed of “Creativity and Contribution” into practice across the company’s businesses.
-In March 2022, Casio established the Casio Business Conduct Guidelines, which specifically outline important codes of conduct, replacing the previous Casio Group Code of Conduct.
+Casio has established the Casio Business Conduct Guidelines, which specifically outline important codes of conduct.

 Contents of the Casio Business Conduct Guidelines